Board Responsibility & Liability

 companies account for nearly a quarter of all ransomware attacks, followed

-organizations with 13 percent of attacks.
+organizations with 13% of attacks.
 (Security

 Intelligence)

-percent of nation-state cyberattacks originate from Russia.
+- 58% of nation-state cyberattacks originate from Russia.
 (Microsoft)

-percent of nation-state attackers target government agencies,
+- 79% of nation-state attackers target government agencies,

 non-government organizations (NGOs), and think tanks.
 (Microsoft)